Loosing touch with reality.

 When God-addressed reality is encountered.

-Meaning does not begin when we interpret the world; it begins because the world has already been addressed by God.
+But meaning does not begin when we interpret the world; it begins because the world has already been addressed by God.

 God did not first create stuff and then later assign meaning to it.
 God created by speaking.
 Meaning is not added after existence; meaning is woven into existence itself because creation happens through the Living, Spoken Word.